Is There A Difference Between Free Range & Organic Chicken?

 How to ensure you are supporting the best farming standards

-Every year in the UK, our small island of 65 million people consumes over one billion chickens.
+Every year in the UK, our small island consumes over one billion chickens; the equivalent of 2.7 million chickens a day for a population of 65 million.

 Here, we speak with Senior Farms Manager Richard Smith to explore the chicken farming industry, what the different standards mean for both the animals and us as consumers and how commonly used labels and language may be misleading.